Blog

 You don’t need a design degree to make your app look good.
 Just follow a few simple principles.

 Consistency is king.
 Use the same font styles and button designs throughout your app.
-This creates a cohesive feel that makes users feel comfortable and in control.
+This creates a cohesive feel that makes users comfortable and in control.

 Next, ensure you have strong contrast between your text and background colors.
 This is a basic accessibility win that makes your content easy for everyone to read.